Donders-Institute/bidscoin/docs/utilities.rst

     options:
       -h, --help            show this help message and exit -s SESSIONS [SESSIONS ...], --sessions SESSIONS [SESSIONS ...]
-                            Space separated list of selected sub-#/ses-# names / folders to be processed.
+                            Space separated list of selected sub-#/ses-# names/folders to be processed.
                             Otherwise all sessions in the bidsfolder will be processed (default: None) -f FIELD [FIELD ...], --field FIELD [FIELD ...]
                             The fieldname(s) of the DICOM attribute(s) used to rename or map the